 View of the Banning Channel Bikeway adjacent to TARE, and the Santa Ana River Footbridge, which provides an important connection to greater Orange County via the Santa Ana River Parkway.

-View of the Army Corps of Engineers Marsh Restoration Project adjacent to Randall Preserve, and directly south of TARE.
+View of the U.S. Army Corps of Engineers Santa Ana River Salt Marsh Project, an area adjacent to Randall Preserve, and directly south of TARE.

 2.3.2 Hydrology & Water Quality

 Groundwater